awsdocs/amazon-dynamodb-developer-guide/doc_source/example-batch-operations-net-doc-model.md

 + Illustrates a single table batch write\.
 It adds two items to the `ProductCatalog` table\.
 + Illustrates a multi\-table batch write\.
 It adds an item to both the `Forum` and `Thread` tables and deletes an item from the `Thread` table\.

-If you followed the steps in [Creating Tables and Loading Sample Data](SampleData.md), you already have the `ProductCatalog`, `Forum`, and `Thread` tables created\.
+If you followed the steps in [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md), you already have the `ProductCatalog`, `Forum`, and `Thread` tables created\.
 You can also create these sample tables programmatically\.
 For more information, see [Creating Example Tables and Uploading Data Using the AWS SDK for \.NET](AppendixSampleDataCodeDotNET.md)\.
 For step\-by\-step instructions for testing the following example, see [\.NET Code Examples](CodeSamples.DotNet.md)\.

 **Example**